Simplified Summer Skin Care

 Many people shower more than once a day during the summer.
 Showering too often or using water that is too hot can cause your skin to become over-dry, which could lead to inflammation and eczema.
 Keep your showers short and cool.

 Drink More Water

-Yes, drinking more water is a skin care tip!
+Yes, drinking more water is a summer skin care tip!
 Staying hydrated is important for healthy skin — it helps protect the skin barrier which keeps skin moisturized and leads to proper cell turnover.

 Stay Protected in the Sun